Czechs in talks with two potential battery plant investors, minister says

-PRAGUE, July 16 (Reuters) - The Czech Republic is in talks with two potential investors, including Volkswagen (VOWG_p.DE), for an electric battery cell factory and is ready to offer billions of crowns in an incentive package, Industry Minister Karel Havlicek said on Friday.
+PRAGUE (Reuters) - The Czech Republic is in talks with two potential investors, including Volkswagen, for an electric battery cell factory and is ready to offer billions of crowns in an incentive package, Industry Minister Karel Havlicek said on Friday.

 The country, home to VW’s Czech carmaker Skoda Auto, is one of the locations that the German auto group is considering for one of six battery cell plants its aims to build in Europe by 2030.